Chad Smith: Family and relationships

 Smith has been married twice.
 Smith was married to Maria St John from 1992 to 1997, with whom Smith had a daughter.

 In 2004, Smith married his second wife, architect Nancy Mack, with whom he has three sons.
 The family lives in Malibu, California.

 He also has two other children through other relationships.

-Sexual misconduct
+Sexual assault

-At an MTV Spring Break concert in 1990, Smith and his bandmate Flea were accused of sexually harassing a 20-year-old woman as she was dancing during the concert.
+At an MTV Spring Break concert in 1990, Smith and his bandmate Flea were accused of sexually assaulting a 20-year-old woman as she was dancing during the concert.
 According to beach rangers, Smith's bandmate Flea picked up the woman and swung her over his shoulder.
 She was thrown onto the sand; Flea and Smith spanked her and attempted to remove her swimsuit bottoms.
 Flea knelt on her legs, yelling at her to perform a sexual act.
 As a result, the two men were ordered to apologize, pay a fine, and donate to a rape crisis centre.
 The woman approved of this sentence.
 Smith in his apology wrote: "I clearly got carried away in the theatrics of the moment and I now realize how inappropriate and wrong my actions were."